justanotherdot/justanotherdot/site/posts/the-one-dimensional-programmer.md

 that have to write emails, send messages on chat platforms, prop up documentation, and so forth, all in a language not fit for a computer.
-Learning how to write well drastically improves your ability to communicate effectively with an time tested asynchronous format.
-Probably one of the best "practical" books of concise tips for immediately improving your writing is [100 Ways to Improve Your Writing](https://www.goodreads.com/book/show/41769546-100-ways-to-improve-your-writing-updated?from_search=true&qid=0bszRxf7vW&rank=3).
+Learning how to write well drastically improves your ability to communicate effectively with a time tested asynchronous format.
+Probably one of the best "practical" books with concise tips is [100 Ways to
+Improve Your Writing](https://www.goodreads.com/book/show/41769546-100-ways-to-improve-your-writing-updated?from_search=true&qid=0bszRxf7vW&rank=3).

 If tasked with giving a talk could you whip up slides and enthrall an audience in the allotted time without fuss?
-Public speaking is practiced each time we open our mouths to another human being yet many of us don't consider that "public speaking".
+We practice public speaking each time we open our mouths to another human being yet many of us don't consider that "public speaking".
 Enhancing your ability to communicate with spoken word and body language drastically improves your capacity to convince others of a course